ibm-cloud-docs/monitoring/api/alert_api.md

 Name of the alert.
 Must be unique.
 {: note}

-The name is used to identify the alert in the *Alerts* section of the Sysdig web UI, and it is included in notification emails.
+The name is used to identify the alert in the *Alerts* section of the monitoring UI, and it is included in notification emails.